NieShenRuc/LLaDA-Pre/README.md

 LLaDA is built upon our two prior works, [RADD](https://arxiv.org/abs/2406.03736) and [SMDM](https://arxiv.org/abs/2410.18514).

-RADD demonstrated that the training objective of LLaDA serves as an upper bound on the negative log-likelihood of the model’s distribution, a conclusion also supported by [MD4](https://arxiv.org/abs/2406.04329) and [MDLM](https://arxiv.org/abs/2406.07524).
+RADD demonstrated that the **training objective of LLaDA serves as an upper bound on the negative log-likelihood** of the model’s distribution, a conclusion also supported by [MD4](https://arxiv.org/abs/2406.04329) and [MDLM](https://arxiv.org/abs/2406.07524).
-Furthermore, RADD was the first to theoretically prove that masked diffusion models do not require time t as an input to Transformer.
+Furthermore, RADD was the first to theoretically prove that **masked diffusion models do not require time t as an input to Transformer**.
 This insight provides the theoretical justification for LLaDA’s unmodified use of the Transformer architecture.
-Lastly, RADD showed that the training objective of masked diffusion models is equivalent to that of any-order autoregressive models, offering valuable insights into how masked diffusion models can overcome the reversal curse.
+Lastly, RADD showed that **the training objective of masked diffusion models is equivalent to that of any-order autoregressive models**, offering valuable insights into how masked diffusion models can overcome the reversal curse.

-SMDM introduces the first scaling law for masked diffusion models and demonstrates that, with the same model size and training data, masked diffusion models can achieve downstream benchmark results on par with those of autoregressive models.
-Additionally, SMDM presents a simple, unsupervised classifier-free guidance method that greatly improves downstream benchmark performance, which has been adopted by LLaDA.
+SMDM introduces the first **scaling law** for masked diffusion models and demonstrates that, with the same model size and training data, masked diffusion models can achieve downstream benchmark results on par with those of autoregressive models.
+Additionally, SMDM presents a simple, **unsupervised classifier-free guidance** method that greatly improves downstream benchmark performance, which has been adopted by LLaDA.